Indirect Inference With(Out) Constraints

 \section{Conclusion}

-{The overall message of this paper can be summarized as follows: Application of the I-I methodology may require the imposition of certain constraints on the auxiliary parameters, however, one must bear in mind that the efficiency of I-I estimators for the structural parameters can be adversely affected by the constraints placed on the auxiliary parameters.
-This paper has studied, in detail, three different situations where this issue can arise and has proposed efficient estimation strategies in each case.}

-The first situation {concerns the case where} the auxiliary parameters cannot be defined without some strict inequality constraints that may be binding, in the sense that the true unknown value of the auxiliary parameters is near the boundary of the parameter space.
-Our proposed strategy is then {to use for the purpose of I-I,} a FUNC (Feasible UNConstrained) estimator of the auxiliary parameters, which, in spite of being unconstrained, is always well-defined.
+The overall message of this paper can be summarized as follows: application of the I-I methodology may require the imposition of certain constraints on the auxiliary parameters, however, one must bear in mind that the behavior of I-I estimators for the structural parameters can be adversely affected by the constraints placed on the auxiliary parameters.
+In place of these constrained auxiliary parameters, our proposed strategy is {to use, for the purpose of I-I,} a FUNC (Feasible UNConstrained) estimator of the auxiliary parameters, which, in spite of being unconstrained, is always well-defined.